 The tour starts and ends just outside Coniston, England.

-If you are bringing your own bike we recommend you allow more time to re-build / sort your bike on day one as there will be limited time to build bikes in the afternoon before we ride off.
+The riding starts early Saturday morning, but please aim to arrive on the Friday evening, to allow time to set up bikes, and kit etc. If you are bringing your own bike we recommend you allow more time to re-build / sort your bike on the Friday evening as there will be limited time before we ride off on Saturday morning.

-Full joining instructions including parking information, addresses and timings will be sent out to all riders six weeks before departure.
+Full joining instructions including parking information, addresses and timings will be sent out to all riders in plenty of time before departure.

 Please do not book non refundable travel before a tour has been guaranteed to go ahead [see our general FAQs]